vsakel/ChatBot-Summarizer/README.md

 ## Docker Setup

-This project uses Docker Compose tool to build a **multi-container architecture** with frontend and backend as services within separate containers, that communicate within a Docker network.
+This project uses **Docker Compose** tool to build a **multi-container application** with frontend and backend services as separate containers, that communicate within a Docker network.

 Follow these steps to containirize frontend and backend services.